 Not every tenant or family uses the same amount of utilities.
 If the property owner were to pay utilities, they would have to increase the rent based on an average over a number of years.
 That wouldn’t be fair as each tenant uses utilities differently.
 Therefore the tenant’s pay their own utilities.
 If they are conservative, they pay less and if there are more tenants in the unit, they probably pay more.
 It is the fairest way to handle it.

 How do I get help for a maintenance problem?

-For faster service, please submit your maintenance request to Maint@MadisonSpokane.com.
+For fastest service, please submit work orders through your Tenant Portal.
+You may also submit your maintenance request to Maint@MadisonSpokane.com.
 In the subject line type “MAINT:” in capital letters followed by your property address and unit number if applicable.
 If it is urgent (leaking water, sewage back-up, etc) please follow-up with a phone call.
 All non-urgent matters will be responded to within 48 hours.
 Please utilize the Maintenance FAQs on our website and troubleshooting guide before submitting your maintenance request.

 How long should I wait to hear back from someone regarding a maintenance problem?